-Smart logic in the CPC7592 now provides for switch state control during both power up and power loss transitions.
-An internal detector is used to evaluate the V{DD} supply to determine when to de-assert the under voltage switch lock out circuitry with a rising V{DD} and when to assert the under voltage switch lock out circuitry with a falling V{DD} .
-Any time unsatisfactory low V{DD} conditions exist the lock out circuit overrides user switch control by blocking the information at the external input pins and conditioning internal switch commands to the all off state.
-Upon restoration of V{DD} the switches will remain in the all-off state until the LATCH input is pulled low.
+Smart logic in the CPC7593 now provides for switch state control during both power up and power loss transitions.
+An internal detector is used to evaluate the $V{DD}$ supply to determine when to de-assert the under voltage switch lock out circuitry with a rising $V{DD}$ and when to assert the under voltage switch lock out circuitry with a falling $V{DD}$ .
+Any time unsatisfactory low $V{DD}$ conditions exist, the lock out circuit overrides user switch control by blocking the information at the external input pins and conditioning internal switch commands to the all-off state.
+Upon restoration of $V{DD}$ , the switches will remain in the all-off state until the LATCH input is pulled low.

-The rising V{DD} lock out release threshold is internally set to ensure all internal logic is properly biased and functional before accepting external switch commands from the inputs to control the switch states.
-For a falling V{DD} event, the lock out threshold is set to assure proper logic and switch behavior up to the moment the switches are forced off and external inputs are suppressed.
+The rising $V{DD}$ switch lock-out release threshold is internally set to ensure all internal logic is properly biased and functional before accepting external switch commands from the inputs to control the switch states.
+For a falling $V{DD}$ event, the lock-out threshold is set to assure proper logic and switch behavior up to the moment the switches are forced off and external inputs are suppressed.

-To facilitate hot plug insertion and power up control the LATCH pin has an integrated weak pull up resistor to the V{DD} power rail that will hold a non-driven LATCH pin at a logic high state.
-This enables board designers to use the CPC7592 with FPGAs and other devices that provide high impedance outputs during power up and configuration.
+To facilitate hot plug insertion and system power up state control, the LATCH pin has an integrated weak pull up resistor to the $V{DD}$ power rail that will hold a non-driven LATCH pin at a logic high state.
+This enables board designers to use the CPC7593 with FPGAs and other devices that provide high impedance outputs during power up and logic configuration.
 The weak pull up allows a fan out of up to 32 when the system's LATCH control driver has a logic low minimum sink capability of 4mA.